visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Clip_operator.rst

 """"""""""""""""""""""""""""

-Once the Clip operator has been applied to plots and a region has been clipped away, clicking the **Invert** check box brings back the clipped region and clips away the region that was previously unclipped.
-Using the **Invert** check box is an easy way to get only the clipped region back so it can be used for other operations.
+Once the Clip operator has been applied to plots and a region has been clipped away, clicking the **Inverse** check box brings back the clipped region and clips away the region that was previously unclipped.
+Using the **Inverse** check box is an easy way to get only the clipped region back so it can be used for other operations.